 Making other types of appointments

-No matter what you’re making the reservation for, the basic vocabulary and phrases for making an appointment in Japanese remain more or less the same.
-You may get asked some specific questions depending on what type of appointment you’re making and we would recommend studying some relevant vocabulary so you’re prepared.
+No matter what you’re making it for, the basic vocabulary and phrases for when you want to make an appointment in Japanese remain more or less the same.
+However, you may get asked some specific questions depending on what type of appointment you’re making, and we would recommend studying some relevant vocabulary so you’re prepared.

 For example, when you call a hairdresser, they may ask you: